eladnoor/equilibrator/classic_rxns/source/faq.rst

 The MDF of a pathway is a metric of how thermodynamically favorable a pathway can be in physiological conditions.
 The value of the MDF is smallest -ΔG' obtained by any pathway reaction when metabolite concentrations are chosen to make all pathway reactions as favorable as possible (-ΔG' as positive as possible).

-You can read more about the MDF in `this paper <http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003483>`_.
+You can read more about the MDF in `this paper <http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003483>`_ [12].

-.. todo:: add inline reference.

 How can I contact the people behind eQuilibrator?
 ----------------------------------------------------------